liu7d7/SalHackSkid/README.md

 CleanMiner is maintained.

 ## Installation

-CleanMinder is a forge mod for `1.12.2` that was based off Salhack.
+SalHackSkid is a forge mod for `1.12.2` that was based off Salhack.
 We provide already pre build jar files on our [release page](https://github.com/ionar2/salhack/releases).
 If you want to have changes before they get officially released check our [CI](https://github.com/ionar2/salhack/actions) out.
 (It builds a new jar file on every change we make.)
 To use salhack just drop the jar file in your mods folder and start forge.
 Have fun!

 **Tip:** You can open the GUI containing all "tweaks" with your left arrow at default (You can change that later.)